About the sand battery

 Stefan Johansson - for good advice, great interest, and valuable knowledge in law

-Christoffer Möckelind - for commitment and valuable contributions as a sounding board in programming matters
+Christoffer Möckelind - for commitment and valuable contributions as a lead programmer in the project

 Maria Olsson - for invaluable help with applications regarding funding of the project